20eddibae/BarnacleUNetIdentification/Pytorch_UNet/README.md

 - **Limited Data:** Only two labeled images.
 Solved by tiling and careful data splitting.
 - **Mask Alignment:** Masks were a different scale and only covered the center.
 Fixed by resizing and tiling only annotated regions.
-- **Overfitting:** Prevented by mixing tiles from both images in train/val sets.
+- **Overfitting:** The training images were vastly different so I fixed this by mixing tiles from both images in train/val sets.
 - **Classical CV Limitations:** Color thresholding alone was not robust enough for barnacle detection.

 ## How to Run